Improve Your Multichannel Order Management Software and Processes

-When an order is marked as shipped and released from the warehouse, your order management software should mark the order as ready to be invoiced to the customer.
+When an order is shipped and released from the warehouse, your multichannel order management software should mark the order as ready to be invoiced to the customer.

 7. Order Invoiced

 Once shipped, invoicing the customer is the completion of the revenue recognition process for GAAP purposes.
-The Invoice should be able to be either put on the customers account or the payment that was taken for an order placed in eCommerce, is applied.
+The Invoice should be able to be either put on the customer’s account or the payment that was taken for an order placed in eCommerce, applied.

 Steps to Improving Order Processing

 There are several steps you can take to improve your order processing.
 You don’t need to become a fulfillment expert overnight, but you can implement some of the following steps incrementally to continually improve your fulfillment process and improve business returns.

 It is easy to see why it is inefficient for a picker to traverse the whole warehouse to fill one order than retrace his steps for the next order.

 Start by setting up your warehouse locations properly to maximize efficiency.
 Set up packaged and bulk locations for products and track inventory by locations to move products from bulk locations to easily accessible picking locations.

 Then consider batching orders that can be efficiently picked together and assign the whole batch to a picker.

 Your software should allow you to assign a particular route through the warehouse to a specific batch.